236.10 Right Of Way Condemnation

 MoDOT's written response to alternate locations must be made to the affected landowner within two weeks (10 working days) after MoDOT receives the landowner's counter-proposal.

 The right of way manager must be provided with copies of any rejection and acceptance letters sent to property owners who submit an alternate location proposal.
-Copies of these letters will be used during the condemnation process to prove that MoDOT has engaged in good faith negotiations.
+Copies of these letters will be placed in the parcel owners file and be used during the condemnation process to prove that MoDOT has engaged in good faith negotiations.

-At least sixty days before the filing of a condemnation petition seeking to acquire an interest in real property, the condemning authority will provide the owner of record of such property with a Written Notice of the Intended Acquisition.
-Written notices will be provided to fee owners, in addition to any other parties to which a written offer will be made.
+At least sixty days before filing the condemnation petition seeking to acquire an interest in real property, the condemning authority will provide the owner of record of such property with a Written Notice of the Intended Acquisition.
+Written notices will be provided to the owner of record, in addition to any other parties to which a written offer will be made.
 Such notice shall include:

 - Identification of the interest in real property to be acquired and a statement of the legal description or commonly known location of the property (examples: land, access rights, permanent easement, temporary easement, etc.; street address, relationships to landmarks, etc.)